 The only bank devoted exclusively to entrepreneurs.
 (Financing, venture capital, growth & transition capital and consulting services)

-The CBN provides resources and information to help Canadians get their businesses going and growing.
+Resources and information to help Canadians get their businesses going and growing.